 How much deposit can I charge in Gibraltar?

-There is no statutory cap on deposits in Gibraltar, but the market norm is one to two months' rent.
-Charging significantly more without strong justification may deter good tenants and is worth avoiding.
+There is no statutory cap on deposits under the Landlord and Tenant Act 1983.
+The market norm is one to two months' rent.
+Charging significantly more without strong justification tends to deter good tenants and is worth avoiding.

 What is fair wear and tear in Gibraltar?

 Fair wear and tear is the normal deterioration of a property from everyday use by a reasonable occupant.
 It covers things like faded paintwork, flattened carpet pile, and minor scuffs.
-It does not cover damage caused by carelessness or neglect.
+It does not cover damage caused by carelessness, neglect, or misuse.

 Can a tenant dispute a deposit deduction in Gibraltar?